PrajulAhmad/ETH-AVAX-PROOF/FuncErr_Assessment/README.md

 ### Deployment

-1. Deploy the contract using an Ethereum development tool like Remix or Truffle.
+1. Deploy the contract using an Ethereum development tool Remix
 2. The address that deploys the contract will be set as the owner.

 ### Function Details